TuxInvader/wrkit/README.md

 # Wrk container for load tests

 This container will run a number of `wrk` processes.
 The exact number is determined by the number of cores in the system multiplied by the `CPU_SCALING` factor.

+If you want to use fewer cores, then set `$CPU_CORES` to the number of cores you want to use.
+If `CPU_CORES` is greater than cores in the system or it's set to zero (0) then it will be ignored.

 Each process will run `THREADS` threads and create `CONCURRENT` connections to the target, and run for `DURATION` (minutes) time.